 Fatigue has two components: 1) within the muscle, and 2) within the brain and spinal cord or “central” fatigue.
 There is some evidence to show that MS fatigue is largely mediated by brain mechanisms or central fatigue.

 Neuromodulation with non-invasive brain stimulation is a potentially effective treatment for MS fatigue, but is poorly understood.
-This project will expand our knowledge of the exact mechanisms involved in priming neuromodulation and effects on MS fatigue with a view to developing more reliable and effective treatments.
+This project will expand our knowledge of the exact mechanisms involved in priming neuromodulation and the effects on MS fatigue with a view for developing more reliable and effective treatments.